kurtekat/shaiya-episode-6/sdev/README.md

 |---------|---------|--------------|
 | 222     | 1       | 150          |

+The ability value is expected to be greater than or equal to 150.
+The library will divide the ability value by 100.

 ### Skill Ability 70

 The effect(s) will be removed a few seconds after the skill has been stopped.